Table of Contents

 How Much Does 24-Hour Roadside Assistance Cost Without Insurance?

-The national average cost of a tow without roadside assistance coverage is $109, or between $2.50 and $7 per mile.
+The national average cost of a local tow without roadside assistance coverage is between $75 and $125, or between $2 and $4 per mile.

-Standard car insurance is designed to protect car owners against financial losses when they’re in an accident, or if their car is damaged, stolen, or vandalized.
-But a standard auto policy doesn’t typically include roadside assistance for something like a flat tire or running out of gas.
+Standard car insurance is designed to protect car owners against financial losses when they’re in an accident or if their car is damaged, stolen, or vandalized.
+But a standard auto policy doesn’t typically include roadside assistance for situations such as a flat tire or running out of gas.
 That’s a different kind of coverage, and it usually costs extra to add it to a car insurance policy.

-Another difference: In most states, you are required to carry minimum required car insurance.
-You aren’t required to carry roadside assistance coverage.
+Another difference is that in most states, you are required to carry a minimum level of car insurance.
+However, you aren’t required to carry roadside assistance coverage.
 It’s your choice.

 How Do You Choose a 24-Hour Roadside Assistance Program?